watarrow/Aircraft-Design-Tool/README.md

 To use, download the latest html document.
 To get approximate stall speeds and such, download the airfoil-data.js too and place it in the same folder as the html.
 Double click to open in your browser and have fun!
 I recomend using it with 90% zoom on your browser.

-**Current bugs in S01.1:**

-No way to drag components outside or inside configs

-Grid lines don't change colour properly when going to light mode

-There's probably more bugs that I don't know about
+**No bugs that I know of in S01.3:**

+Planning to repopulatr information page soon

+Planning to add control surfaces